appold-mayfair/sundial_docs/technical-spec/5-ledger-rules/1-cardano-ledger-rules.rst

-Midgard Ledger Rules and Fraud Proofs
+Sundial Ledger Rules and Fraud Proofs
 ===============================

 In the following sections the following premises are used: